LynBean/MalDisc/README.md

   - News
   - Topics

-Command `animeid` and `mangaid` are required to supply entry id based on MAL website after calling the command
+- Command `animeid` and `mangaid` are required to supply entry id based on MAL website after calling the command

+- Command `random` returns random entry

-Options in config.json
+- Options in config.json
   - (Default: True) Detection of url in messages to return related anime/manga

   - (Default: False) Set default search API to official API (MAL) to have better accuracy
     - Get the client id from registering in https://myanimelist.net/apiconfig